-The site is surrounded by majestic mountains with a grand scale which adorned the area with the nickname of ‘Little Switzerland’.
+Text description provided by the architects.
+Bosjes Chapel by Steyn Studio in South Africa is located in a site surrounded by majestic mountains with a grand scale which adorned the area with the nickname of ‘Little Switzerland’.
 Typically Cape Dutch Manor houses set up dialogue with these types of environments, as found in Stellenbosch and Cape Town.
 With the immediate context of the site, the valley is ‘held’ either side with two mountain ranges which sets up a spatial dialogue at a grand scale which occurs on a ‘micro’ level between the Manor House development node and the Chapel development node; across the vineyards and gardens.

 The chapel development reflects, in microcosm, one half of what already exists at the scale of the valley as a whole in terms of its sculptural relationship, as does currently exist between the Manor House and the Waaihoek Mountains.
 The development profile, architectural form and massing responds sculpturally to the natural configuration of the mountain backdrop.